-I’m a team-oriented sound designer who strives to create and implement immersive high-quality sound.
+I’m a team-oriented sound designer who strives to create and implement immersive, high-quality audio for multimedia.

-With two decades of experience in a variety of different audio roles now I'm proficient in every major audio software, middleware (Wwise/Fmod) and game engine like Unity (C#) and UE4 (BP).
+With two decades of experience as a freelancer in a variety of different roles, I'm proficient in every major audio software, middleware (Wwise/Fmod) and game engine like Unity (C#) and UE4 (BP).

-I enjoy working in Game Audio because the Game Industry provides new challenges every day and it's what drives me the most.
+I enjoy working in Game Audio because the Game Industry provides new challenges every day, and this is what drives me the most.
 I can work in both: co-op and solo mode because both are fun and have their advantages!